KristopherKubicki/KristopherKubicki/README.md

   <a href='https://www.linkedin.com/in/kriskubicki'><img src="https://github.com/user-attachments/assets/41521c2e-5c47-4791-96dc-c1bbf46474f2" alt="Kristopher Kubicki"></a>
 </p>

 Welcome to my GitHub!
-I'm Kristopher Kubicki, a software developer, entrepreneur, and radio enthusiast.✨ My projects range from smart home device types to cutting-edge data scraping tools, along with experimental ventures in audio processing, noise cancellation, and much more.
+I'm Kristopher Kubicki, a software developer, entrepreneur, and radio enthusiast.✨ My projects range from smart home device types to cutting-edge web crawling tools, along with experimental ventures in audio processing, noise cancellation, and much more.
 I’m always exploring new technologies and pushing the boundaries of software and hardware innovation.
 Most of my projects acquire or synthesize data.

 ## 📡 About Me 🍀